 Also, since the minor's parents are no longer legally obligated to support the emancipated minor, they are also not legally responsible for any of the minor's actions.
 Under normal circumstances, parents may be held liable for a minor's negligent or wrongful acts.
 However, an emancipated minor will be sued individually for his own actions.

 The Emancipation Process

-In some situations, a minor may be granted an “implied partial emancipation” by the court.
-This means that the minor will be emancipated in with regards to certain purposes, but not for others.
-For example, the court could hold that the parents be responsible for the minor's medical bills for an ongoing medical issue, but hold that he be emancipated in all other aspects of his life.
+In some situations, a minor may be granted an “implied partial emancipation" by the court.
+This means that the minor will be emancipated in with regard to certain purposes, but not for others.
+In these situations, the parents might only be responsible for the physical well-being of the child.